mmbman/Katagiri/1984-03-25-Mindfulness-Talk-5.md

 So that is not Buddhist practice, because Buddhist practice is very warm, compassionate.
 Very compassionate.

-That’s why Dogen Zenji says in the *Shōbōgenzō* something like this: “Hearing the proclaiming [of] the dharma life after life, existence after existence, is to hear the dharma world after world.
+That’s why Dōgen Zenji says in the *Shōbōgenzō* something like this: “Hearing the proclaiming [of] the dharma life after life, existence after existence, is to hear the dharma world after world.
 We can hear in our present existence the dharma which has been transmitted from the past up to the present.
 Within the dharma there is creation and destruction.
 Therefore, if we rightly transmit the dharma throughout the entire universe of the ten directions, we can hear it life after life and practice it existence after existence, since the dharma is actualized life after life and manifested in existence after existence.”

 So, washing the clean robe – in other words, preserving the seed of buddha, buddha-nature – preserving the crops in autumn.
 That practice is something going constantly.
 You don’t know when you preserve perfectly.
 You don’t know when small holes appear in storage.
 So, you have to anyway take best care of storage. *Storage* means the circumstances, your human body, human mind, and people – taking care of [them] with our best [effort].
 And then, you don’t know when you complete your practice, the practice of preserving the crops.
 We don’t know.
 We don’t know when [there is] failure of preserving.
 We don’t know.
 So constantly we have to do.
 Even though materialistically you preserve something perfectly, [still] the weather, everything, circumstances are changing.
 So, we don’t know what’s happening.